Equal Opportunities Commission (Hong Kong): Later years

 Tang was succeeded by Lam Woon-kwong on 1 February 2010.

 Former health secretary York Chow became the EOC chairperson on 1 April 2013.
-Human rights activists initially questioned whether Chow would criticise the government as a longtime civil servant and the former health secretary.
-They also said Chow avoided saying if he supported a law to prohibit discrimination on the grounds of sexual orientation.
-After becoming the chairperson, Chow reversed his position and supported such a legislation By the end of his tenure, he was seen to have made queer culture more visible in Hong Kong.
+Human rights activists initially questioned whether Chow would criticise the government as a long-time civil servant and the former health secretary.
+They also said he avoided saying if he supported a law to prohibit discrimination on grounds of sexual orientation.
+After becoming the chairperson, Chow reversed his position and supported such a legislation.
+Under Chow, the EOC explored changing the Sex Discrimination Ordinance to recognise common-law marriages and amending the Family Status Discrimination Ordinance to over "family responsibility".
+By the end of his tenure, he was seen to have made queer culture more visible in Hong Kong.

 The Hong Kong government began to recruit for the chairperson in September 2015 but did not inform Chow.
 Chow applied for the position to renew his term but he was eliminated in the first round of selection.
 Alfred Chan replaced Chow as chairperson on 11 April 2016.
 Less than two months after Chan's appointment, some legislators raised concerns over Chan's comments that a law to protect sexual minorities from discrimination and his conflation of gender identity and sexual orientation.
-Women groups also called for Chan to resign after he said women were not concerned about equal pay and women were driven to elderly care because they are more attentive than men.
-The EOC said Chan's remarks intended to highlight inequality but did not communicate the point clearly.
+Women groups also called for Chan to resign after he said women were not concerned about equal pay and were drawn to elderly care because they were more attentive than men.
+The EOC said Chan's remarks intended to highlight inequality but he did not communicate the point clearly.

 Ricky Chu became the EOC's eighth chairperson on 11 April 2019.

 Linda Lam became the EOC's ninth chairperson on 11 April 2024.